RohaanJohn/RohaanJohn/README.md

 Stay Green & Clean!
 ## - AlphaTrip
 AlphaTrip showcases various places in India.
-This website is deployed using Heroku.
+This dynamic website is deployed using Heroku.

 The link to the website: https://alphatrip.herokuapp.com.